kyouko-taiga/kyouko-taiga.github.io/docs/index.md

 * **Racordon D.**, Buchs D. *Extracting Formal Specifications to Strengthen Type Behavior Testing.* Student Forum of 13th European Dependable Computing Conference (EDCC), Geneva, Switzerland, September 2017
 * **Racordon D.**, Buchs D. *Verifying Multi-Core Schedulability with Data Decision Diagrams.* Proceedings of the the 8th International Workshop on Software Engineering for Resilient Systems (SERENE), Gothenburg, Sweden, pages 45 — 61, September 2016
 * Lawrence D., **Racordon D.**, Colange M., Hostettler S., Linard A., López Bóbeda E., Marechal A., Risoldi M., Sedlmajer N., Buchs D. *Introducing Formal Verification with LEGO.* International Workshop Fun With Formal Methods, Vienna, Austria, July 2014

+### About myself

+I'm from Geneva, Switzerland.
+I'm a husband and father of one.
+I speak French, English and 日本語.
+I also speak Swift, C/C++, Python and Javascript, almost as fluently.

+I created my GitHub account during the peak of my interest into Japanese animation, thus my handle.
+I have less time for this hobby now, but am still partial to the work of Shaft and Kyoto Animation.

+I'm also known as *Alvae* by my friends from video games.
+I'm a Starcraft 2 player.
+I play Zerg, the broken race.